mstocco/mariostoc.co/content/traininglog/20230205-challenge2023-20weeksout.md

 like it was an Ironman.

-I tried Rouvey on my iPad earlier this winter but having it displayed on a television is a lot more engaging; recognizing landmarks from race videos on YT.
+I tried Rouvey on my iPad earlier this winter but having it displayed on a television is a lot more engaging.

 <!----->